matuteiglesias/journal/content/Media/2025-05-28_Developed_Econ_Cognition_System_Framework.md

 - Analyzed Yahoo Finance's tech stack, focusing on frontend technologies like React, D3.js, and Highcharts, to understand real-time data handling and UI design.
 - Provided a technical breakdown of Yahoo Finance's right-hand sidebar, identifying key components and technologies.
 - Reflected on strategic evolution from December 2024 to May 2025, noting changes in emotional and professional states.
-- Proposed a structure for README.md files on GitHub to align author identity and project presentation.
+- Proposed a structure for README.md files on [[GitHub]] to align author identity and project presentation.
-- Discussed a professional presentation combining economics, physics, and institutional development with a focus on automation and data accessibility.
+- Discussed a professional presentation combining economics, physics, and institutional development with a focus on [[automation]] and data accessibility.
-- Diagnosed the open data repository of Argentina's Ministry of Economy, suggesting improvements for optimization.
+- Diagnosed the open data repository of Argentina's Ministry of Economy, suggesting improvements for [[optimization]].
-- Offered a guide for diagnosing and solving common GitHub issues.
+- Offered a guide for diagnosing and solving common [[GitHub]] issues.

 **Achievements:**
 - Established a foundational framework for the econ cognition system.